 White Cemetery Association was first chartered as the “White Cemetery Association” in 1855 by Innis Hollister and Thomas White.

-Thomas White was believed to settle into Cuba Township in the year 1844.
-How the cemetery property was used prior to the Association date in unknown.
-It may have been used as family plots or as some historians theorize, by Military travelers.
+Thomas White was believed to have settled into Cuba Township in the year 1844.
+How the cemetery property was used prior to the Association date is unknown.
+It may have been used as family plots or as some historians theorize, by military travelers.
 The earliest known grave is believed to be dated 1847.

-Some of the earliest known settlers that are buried at White include the Pomeroy’s, the Rieke’s, the Bennett’s and the Kelsey’s.
-It is the resting place of many veterans, the earliest being Francis Kelsey, who served as a Naval Captain in the War of 1812.
+Some of the earliest known settlers that are buried at White include the Pomeroy, Rieke, Bennett and Kelsey families.
+It is the resting place of many veterans, the earliest being Francis Kelsey, who served as a naval captain in the War of 1812.

 When Cuba Township took ownership of the property in the year 1983, it was in a rundown state.
-The cemetery board has worked tirelessly over the last few decades to bring it back to the beautiful cemetery now named “White Memorial Cemetery”.
+The cemetery board has worked tirelessly over decades to bring it back to the beautiful cemetery now named “White Memorial Cemetery”.

 Rules & Regulations

 - The Cemetery is open for visitation and burials from sunrise to sunset.
 Anyone on the grounds after that time will be prosecuted for trespassing.

 - Gates shall remain locked upon exiting the cemetery.
 Please contact Cuba Township if you are in need of a new key.

 - A 4 1/2 “wash in requires to surround each raised marker.
 All markers should have a footing of at least 36” deep.
 There shall be no more than 1 raised grave marker permitted per site.
 If additional markers are required, they must be flush with the ground and placement is at the discretion of the cemetery board.